 - Effective organizational design

 Revenue streams in the future will likely be tied to primary care physicians, which often comprise a majority of the rural and small hospital healthcare delivery network.
-Small and rural hospitals, through alignment with PCPs, will have extraordinary value relative to costs.
+Small and Rural and Community Hospitals, through alignment with PCPs, will have extraordinary value relative to costs.
 Hospitals should fundamentally align with employed and independent providers to enable interdependence with medical staff and support clinical integration efforts.
 Interdependent alignment is accomplished through functional, governance, and contractual relationships.

-Hospitals should develop a system integration strategy, evaluating a wide range of affiliation options, including network relationships, interdependence models, and full asset ownership models, and establish interdependent relationships among small and rural hospitals.
+Hospitals should develop a system integration strategy, evaluating a wide range of affiliation options, including network relationships, interdependence models, and full asset ownership models, and establish interdependent relationships among small and Rural and Community Hospitals.
 They should identify the number of providers required in the service area based on population and the impact of an integrated regional healthcare system, and conduct focused analysis of procedures leaving the market.

 The goal is for infrastructure to manage self-insured lives and maximize fee-for-service (FFS) utilization and quality incentives.
 Initiatives to do this include,